Knight1/VanMooof-Module/README.md

 ### Reading the Console Values

-Interesting for me is LiPOSOC and BMSSOC
+Interesting is LiPOSOC and BMSSOC

 ```
 TIME;        LiPOSOC; BMSSOC; BATTEMP; BATVOLTAGE; BATCURRENT; MOTORCURRENT; MOTORTMP; DRIVERTMP; SPEED; ODO;    BOOST; LUX; BATDSG
 01/00:11:04; 0.0;     -1;     -247.-6; 0.00;       0.00;       0.0;          0;        0;         0.0;   4119.5; 0;     0;   0
 ```

-### Update mainware Firmware by updating shadow
+### Update mainware Firmware
 Make sure that it is either an original Firmware or if modified the CRC32 and Magic Values are correct.

+To update or downgrade the Mainware (this is the Firmware Version you see in the App) you update the shadow.
+DO NOT update the Mainware directly.

 ```console
 'MT' (@) 2019 STM32F4, Stop